Recommendations

 2

-We recommended that managers ensure that patients with cervical cancer screening results are notified of results within the defined timeframe and that notification is documented in the EHR.
+We recommended that processes are strengthened to ensure that patients with normal cervical cancer screening results are notified of results within the defined timeframe and that notification is documented in the EHR.

 Closure Date: